TasneemMansour22/CareMeApp2-master/README.md

-# CareMe App 🚀
+## 🚀 CareMe App

+A Flutter-based application designed to assist elderly people in their daily lives by providing health monitoring, medication reminders, and legal/financial support.

-## 🎯 Project Idea, Purpose, and Problem It Solves
+### 🎯 Project Idea, Purpose, and Problem It Solves

 CareMe is a Flutter-based app designed to assist the elderly in managing their daily lives.
 It provides **health monitoring, medication reminders, and legal/financial support** in one platform.